-Never take more than one Priligy tablet within 24 hours.
-Priligy must not be taken with alcohol or recreational drugs as these can cause serious side effects.
+Never take more than one Priligy or Paroxetine tablet within 24 hours.
+Either of these must not be taken with alcohol or recreational drugs as these can cause serious side effects.

-Priligy can be effective in up to 80% of men and it can double or triple the amount of time it takes to ejaculate.
-It might not work straight away.
-You may need to try it four separate times to see if it has an effect on you.
+Priligy and Paroxetine can be effective in up to 80% of men and they can double or triple the amount of time it takes to ejaculate.
+They might not work straight away.
+You may need to try the product four separate times to see if it has an effect on you.

 EMLA cream increases the amount of time a man lasts in bed in about 77% of cases.

 If you’re using EMLA cream and your partner is pregnant, or trying to get pregnant, you should use an effective male condom.
 EMLA can weaken latex condoms.

 If stress, anxiety or relationship issues are playing a part in your PE, talking to a therapist or counsellor can help.
 Many men find it hard or embarrassing to talk about something so personal.
 But discussing these issues — either on your own or with your partner — is an important way to help you get through them.